Navigating Demand Uncertainty in Container Shipping: Deep Reinforcement Learning for Enabling Adaptive and Feasible Master Stowage Planning: DRL Implementation Details

 \subsection{SAC Algorithm}

-Soft Actor-Critic (SAC) is an off-policy reinforcement learning algorithm that optimizes both reward maximization and entropy to encourage efficient exploration \cite{haarnoja_soft_2018}, as outlined in Algorithm \ref{alg:sac}.
-It is based on maximum entropy reinforcement learning, which aims to learn a stochastic policy that not only maximizes cumulative rewards but also maintains high entropy for robustness and stability.
+Soft Actor-Critic (SAC) is an off-policy RL algorithm that optimizes both reward maximization and entropy to encourage efficient exploration \cite{haarnojaSoftActorCriticOffPolicy2018}, as outlined in Algorithm \ref{alg:sac}.
+It is based on maximum entropy RL, which aims to learn a stochastic policy that not only maximizes cumulative rewards but also maintains high entropy for robustness and stability.
 SAC leverages a soft Q-learning approach, using two Q-functions to mitigate overestimation bias, an entropy-regularized policy update, and an automatically adjusted temperature parameter to balance exploration and exploitation.

 The algorithm maintains an actor network for policy learning, two Q-function critics for value estimation, a target Q-network for stable learning, and an adaptive temperature parameter to regulate entropy.
 The loss functions for standard SAC are derived from the Bellman backup equation and the policy gradient formulation, ensuring convergence to an optimal stochastic policy.
-We also include feasibility regularization from Equation \eqref{for:feas_loss} in the actor loss. \begin{itemize} \item Compute target Q-value: \end{itemize}
+We also include feasibility regularization in the actor loss. \begin{itemize} \item Compute target Q-value: \end{itemize}

 \begin{itemize} \item Critic loss:

 \item Actor loss:

 \item Temperature loss: